 3. Principal/owner has no felony criminal record or misdemeanors dealing with fraud or financial misconduct.

-4. Service provider has no bankruptcy filing within the last five years.
+4. Service provider has no bankruptcy filing within the last five years (owners or company).

 5. Service provider has no active UCC filings from previous funders that encumber the purchased asset.